 Tips for Internet Success at Home

 Lead by Example – It is hard for children to respect rules about limits to technology when parents are also glued to their phones.
-These days we can do anything from a phone.
+These days we can do anything with a phone.
 Search the web, play games, social media, read the news, actually call people, text, get directions.
-Smart phones provide a lot of convenience to parents.
+Smartphones provide a lot of convenience to parents.
 Children won’t understand why it is okay for you to have your phone at the dinner table when they can’t.

 Also when a parent is locked into a phone or other device they are more likely to react to their child’s bids for connection and feel irritated that they have been interrupted.
 Parents who spend more time on their phones, react more harshly to their children.